 Okay, so I like to sleep.
 It’s one of my favorite things.
-In fact, I don’t know what I like best, batting around small rodents who dare to cross my kingdom or stretching out on Sue’s bed with the room heated up to a toasty 74 degrees while TV provides the buzz that sends me to kitty lala land.
+In fact, I don’t know what I like best, batting around the small rodents who dare to enter my kingdom; or stretching out on Sue’s bed with the room heated up to a toasty 74 degrees while TV provides the buzz that sends me to kitty lala land.
 On second thought, that’s the clear winner.
 Sleeping.

 Sleeping – It’s what I do best. ~ Tiger